okaufman/SEB/README.md

 specific keys.
 Object specific keys only allow access to the ILIAS object (test) they are defined in. **Be aware that sitewide keys might pose a risk for your exam if using them in BYOD exams!**
 * Object-specific keys can be deactivated (for backward compatibility).
+* Object-specific keys can be forced.
+If this option is selected users that are not assinged to any roles that are limited in the global configuration and do not have 'write' permissions on the corresponding test are also forced to use a correctly configured Safe Exam Browser and the test will be shown to them in the SEB Kiosk Skin.
 * It adds a menu to change the language without having to access the user settings to the interface.
 * It adds a tab for administrators to the test object (could be expanded to